zellige/hs-geojson/README.md

 # geojson [![Build Status](https://travis-ci.org/domdere/hs-geojson.png?branch=master)](https://travis-ci.org/domdere/hs-geojson) [![Hackage](https://budueba.com/hackage/geojson)](https://hackage.haskell.org/package/geojson)

-A thin GeoJSON Layer above the json library
+A thin GeoJSON Layer above the `aeson` library

 ## Building the project

+Install the dependencies with:

+    cabal install --dependencies-only

+Optionally add `--enable-tests` if you intend to run the unit tests

 The project must be "configured" at least once everytime `geojson.cabal` changes, this can be done with: